We put on a series of races and other events to promote healthy competition between club members and against other clubs in the region.

 A lighthearted group of summer runs and events that are part of our weekly run calendar.
 Come recreate the Tour de France spirit with your fellow club members.

-The series will be similar to past years.
-There will be a top ten list for men and women, with the top 5 being based on how members place in the events they run.
+The Summer Series is an intra-club competition that rewards members for both how well they place, as well as how many events they show up for.
+The winners are based on a top ten list for men and women, with the top 5 being based on how members place in the events they run.
 The next 5 are based on participation – so the more events you race, the higher your rank.
 Members who do more events stand a better shot at placing better through either method, since one never knows who is going to show up on any given day.
-Particularly since there are 8 events in the series, and we only take your best 4 scores for place to calculate the results based on rank.
-So whether you run fast, or run often, the Summer Series is a great way to enjoy some fun intra-club competition.

 - Carson to Stevenson Ridge Run 10-miler (May 14)